lacyyy/DZSimulator/docs/TASKS-AND-FEATURE-IDEAS.md

 ## KNOWN ISSUES, PRIORITIZED:

 - [ ] Walking parallel to static props while touching them can get the player stuck
-- [ ] In the "Only up" CSGO map, there's a solid wooden plank (a func_brush) right at the beginning.
-Why does DZSimulator not show it?
-Whatever solid object is there, make DZSim show it!
-- [ ] In "CSGO Infinity" map (1v1_galaxy.bsp), the floor is missing
-- [ ] In "bump_neon" map, the floor is missing
 - [ ] Joining the `GitHubChecker` thread can block for 10-20 seconds, it then prints: `[GitHubChecker] ERROR: GET /gists/78dc2c304cfc9d0db7c1c6e9e2859fab failed with error code: 2`
     - Might be caused by GitHub API outage
 - [ ] CSGO prefers game files in VPK archives over packed files inside the map BSP ?
 DZSim currently prefers packed files...